kkleinw/ProtonUpdater/README.md

 Two simple scripts to help you to install the latest version of GloriousEggroll's custom Proton, which can be found [here](https://github.com/GloriousEggroll/proton-ge-custom)

-[Original script by /u/ChockFullOfShit](https://www.reddit.com/r/SteamPlay/comments/e2ms5v/custom_proton_glorious_eggroll_proton420ge1/f8y2ioe/), I (/u/flubberding) expanded a bit on it.
+[Original script by /u/ChockFullOfShit](https://www.reddit.com/r/SteamPlay/comments/e2ms5v/custom_proton_glorious_eggroll_proton420ge1/f8y2ioe/), further maintained and developed by [/u/flubberding](https://github.com/flubberding) who expanded a bit on it.
+I now continue on my own repo, because the script was sitting defunctional since many months.

-Disclaimer: Subversions like the MCC versions of Proton 4.21-GE-1, will install as it's main version and not install separately.
+Old Disclaimer: Subversions like the MCC versions of Proton 4.21-GE-1, will install as it's main version and not install separately.
 For now, this may result in false "not installed"-detections or errors while force installing a specific subversion.

 There are two scripts: